 - Increased risk of gum disease and more tooth loss

 As you can see, it’s vital to replace missing teeth as soon as you can.
+Finding a dentist that offers consultation and discusses your options is vital.

 Now you have a better understanding of the importance of replacing missing teeth, let’s take a closer look dental implants vs dentures replacement options: